Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 This is a stable addon, it shouldn't require an update to remain compatible with new Minecraft versions.

-Do you find yourself wishing Bedrock could do more with commands, such as editing NBT data?
+Do you find yourself wishing Bedrock could do more with commands?

 Well then you've come to the right place!